-- (1) Computing Time Periods.
+- (1) Computing time periods.
 In computing any period of time prescribed by this ordinance, the day of the act or event from which the designated period of time begins shall not be included.
 The last day of the period so computed shall be included.
 When the period of time prescribed or allowed is less than eleven (11) days, Saturdays, Sundays and holidays shall be excluded from the computation. - (2) Conflicting Regulations.
-Where the regulations imposed by this ordinance are either more or less restrictive than regulations in other ordinances or laws, including Chapter 28, MGO, the regulations which are more restrictive or which impose higher standards or requirements shall prevail, unless an exception to this provision is specifically noted. - (3) Separability.
-A court decision invalidating any provision or application of this chapter does not invalidate any other provision or application of this chapter, except as specifically provided by law or court order. - (4) Imminent Threat to Life, Health or Property.
-This chapter does not limit, or require Landmarks Commission approval for, any construction, reconstruction, alteration or demolition that is specifically ordered by a court or governmental agency to prevent an imminent threat to life, health or property. - (5) Measuring 200 Feet Around Properties.
-Certain provisions of this chapter reference properties that are within two hundred (200) feet of a subject property.
-Under this chapter, measurements around properties shall be taken from the lot lines of the subject property two hundred (200) feet in all directions.
-In the case of landmark properties, measurements shall take into account all historic resources within the two hundred (200) foot measurement.
-In the case of historic districts, measurements shall take into account all historic resources within two hundred (200) feet that are contained within the district.
-Any improvements located on lots that fall within this measurement shall be considered within two hundred (200) feet of the subject property. - (6) Transition Rule[ks5].
-The comprehensive revision of the Historic Preservation ordinance is happening in two phases, best described as Subchapters A-F (Phase I) and Subchapter G (Phase II), with the formal adoption of Phase I happening before the formal adoption of Phase II.
-The revision of Subchapters A-F was not intended to change the substance of the historic district ordinances contained in Subchapter

-G. If conflicts exist between standards contained in Subchapters A-F and standards contained in Subchapter G, the standards in Subchapter G shall prevail.
+Where the regulations imposed by this ordinance are either more or less restrictive than regulations in other ordinances or laws, including ch.
+28 of the Madison general ordinances, the regulations which are more restrictive or which impose higher standards or requirements shall prevail, unless an exception to this provision is specifically noted. - (3) Separability.
+A court decision invalidating any provision or application of this chapter does not invalidate any other provision or application of this chapter, except as specifically provided by law or court order. - (4) Imminent threat to life, health or property.
+This chapter does not limit, or require Landmarks Commission approval for, any construction, reconstruction, alteration or demolition that is specifically ordered by a court or governmental agency to prevent an imminent threat to life, health or property. - (5) Measuring 200 feet around properties.
+Certain provisions of this chapter reference properties that are within 200 feet of a subject property.
+Under this chapter, measurements around properties shall be taken from the lot lines of the subject property 200 feet in all directions.
+Any improvements located on lots that fall within this measurement shall be considered within 200 feet of the subject property. - (6) Transition rule.
+The comprehensive revision of the Historic Preservation ordinance is happening in two phases, best described as subchapters A-F (Phase I) and subchapter G (Phase II), with the formal adoption of Phase I happening before the formal adoption of Phase II.
+The revision of subchapters A-F was not intended to change the substance of the historic district ordinances contained in subchapter G. If conflicts exist between standards contained in subchapters A-F and standards contained in subchapter G, the standards in subchapter G shall prevail.
 Upon the formal adoption of Phase II, this transition rule shall no longer apply and staff shall ensure that this transition rule is removed from the chapter.

-SUBCHAPTER 41B: LANDMARKS COMMISSION
+SUBCHAPTER B: LANDMARKS COMMISSION

-41.04 LANDMARKS COMMISSION.

-The Landmarks Commission shall do all of the following with advice and assistance from the Preservation Planner.

-- (1) Administer this chapter. - (2) Carry out its responsibilities under Secs.
-28.144, 28.185, and 33.19(2), MGO.

-41.05 PRESERVATION PLANNER.
+- 41.04 LANDMARKS COMMISSION.
+The Landmarks Commission shall do all of the following with advice and assistance from the Preservation Planner. - (1) Administer this chapter. - (2) Carry out its responsibilities under secs 28.144, 28.185, and 33.19(2) of the Madison general ordinances. - 41.05 PRESERVATION PLANNER.
 The Preservation Planner is a staff member of the Department of Planning and Community and Economic Development.
 The Preservation Planner shall staff the Landmarks Commission and carry out the duties that the Landmarks Commission properly delegates to the Preservation Planner under this chapter.
-In carrying out those duties, the Preservation Planner shall exercise his or hertheir own professional judgment and expertise, consistent with this chapter and subject to general oversight by the Landmarks Commission.
+In carrying out those duties, the Preservation Planner shall exercise his or her own professional judgment and expertise, consistent with this chapter and subject to general oversight by the Landmarks Commission.